nkcong206/autonomous_car/README.md

 ```
 The field SERVER_SOCKETIO and SERVER_RTMP in .env file: you must change the IP address to the server’s IP address.

 The field ID in .env file: you must change the ID of robot.
-It is unique for each robot
+It is unique for each robot.

 ### Build node ROS2